nterreri/thesis/report/main.md

 # System Testing and Evaluation

-> The act of writing a unit test is more an act of design than of verification.
+> "The act of writing a unit test is more an act of design than of verification."
 **Martin, 2003**

 This chapter describes the process followed to produce the suite of tests that